MartinHelmut/number-generator/CONTRIBUTING.md

 To generate reference values in C++ please ensure that g++ is setup correctly (check by running `g++ --version` in your terminal).

 The following command will generate reference values into a JSON file in `src/reference/cpp/results.json` that will be picked-up by the tests to match results against the C++ implementation.
+This will ensure that the JavaScript implementation produces the same values as the C++ one.

 ```shell script
 pnpm run build:reference:code